Frequently asked questions

 Does the berth include a parking space?

-The berth does not include a parking space at the Port Parking.
-However, vessels on fixed-term contracts may benefit from a special rate by providing proof of their mooring at the parking office.
+The berth does not include a parking space at the Port Car Park; however, vessels on flat-rate contracts are eligible for a discounted rate upon presenting proof of their berth at the car park office.

-VIP clients receive 2 parking cards and 2 marina access passes.
+VIP/PRIVILEGE customers receive 2 parking passes and 2 harbour master’s office access passes.

-Members of the Saint-Tropez Lounge Club receive 1 parking card and 1 marina access pass.
+Members of the Saint-Tropez Lounge Club receive 1 parking pass and 1 harbour master’s office access pass.

 How can I park my vehicle in the Capitainerie esplanade?